Book cover

 4.4 Package Diagrams

-Package diagrams are recommended when we want to provide a higher-level view of a system, showing only groups of classes—that is, packages—and the relevant dependencies between them.
+Package diagrams are recommended when we want to provide a higher-level view of a system, showing only groups of classes—that is, packages—and the relevant dependencies among them.
 For this purpose, UML defines a special rectangle to represent packages, as shown below:

 Unlike class rectangles, the package rectangle includes only the package name (in bold).
-It also has a detail at the top, in the form of a trapezoid, to distinguish it from class rectangles.
+It also has a distinct detail at the top, in the form of a trapezoid, to distinguish it from class rectangles.

 4.5 Sequence Diagrams